-Iowa residents can now apply for the new Iowa Geothermal Heat Pump tax credit approved by the 2019 Legislature.
-This new program replaces the previous program that ended December 31, 2018.
-The Iowa Geothermal Association along with other industry organizations worked diligently to inform legislators about the importance of the Iowa Geothermal Tax Credit and to get it reinstated.
+The current Iowa Geothermal Heat Pump tax credit was approved by the 2019 Legislature and replaces the previous program that ended December 31, 2018.
+The Iowa Geothermal Association, along with other industry organizations, worked diligently to inform legislators about the importance of the Iowa Geothermal Tax Credit and to get it reinstated.

 The Iowa Geothermal Tax Credit is:

-- Effectively a 6 percent credit (based on a formula of 20% of the federal residential energy efficient property tax credit which is currently 30%).
+- Effectively a 5.2 percent credit (based on a formula of 20% of the federal residential energy efficient property tax credit which is 26% for tax years 2020 through 2022).

 - For geothermal heat pump units installed on or after January 1, 2019.